Skip to main content

 1. Click the Apple menu.

-3. Find Switch Control on the left-hand panel.
+3. Find Switch Control on the right-hand panel.

 4.2.
 Enable Switch Control